Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Walking backward from the ad marker to find the field key

-Should Google be Worried?
+Should Google Be Worried?

 No, not at all.